 Does this sound familiar?

 We don’t know much about life in college.
 All we know about and care about is the next big party.
 That’s okay.
-You don’t have to carry about much else.
+You don’t have to care about much else.
 I just want you to try some of the tips in here so that you’re not behind when you graduate.

 What should you know as a college student?
 What do I wish I knew before I started college?
 Let’s get started.
 The advice comes from my own experiences and my expert friends (other personal finance writers).